 Active ingredients: carbomer-980

-PAA is not listed on the Australian register of Therapeutic Goods.
+On March 27, 2019 PAA was not listed on the Australian Register of Therapeutic Goods (ARTG).

 Other medicines that contain: carbomer-980

 Dry eye includes dry or watery eyes and eye irritation.
 Dry eye occurs in people who produce fewer or lower quality tears.
 Find out what products are available for dry eyes and eye irritation.

 A major cause of eye problems is allergic, bacterial or viral conjunctivitis (inflammation of the 'wet' surfaces of the eye).
 Find out what products are available for conjunctivitis.